paulbooker/paulbooker/README.md

 Backend PHP (Laravel) Developer & Linux Administrator.
 Background in Theoretical Physics. **Available for work**.

-I love to read books and listen to music.

 - 🌱 I’m currently learning Laravel and improving my knowledge of PHP / OOP.
 - 👯 I’m currently open for work and employment opportunities (remote)
 - 📫 I am just one mail away - [paul at paulbooker dot co dot uk]